Japan

 What documents do I need for Japan?

-No visa required, just an international passport valid for at least 6 months beyond the end of your journey.
+No visa is required, only an international passport with validity of at least 6 months after the end of the journey.

 Can you get mobile service and internet access?